Please enter your starting address in the form input below.

 Please refresh the page if trying an alernate address.

 Little Easton was built on land purchased in 1930, and was extended by the present owners about 15 years ago.
 The accommodation is bright and fully double glazed and the house benefits from a modern oil fired central heating system as well as an oil fired Aga in the kitchen.
-It is well decorated in contemporary shades and comprises a smart entrance porch/lobby, a dining/reception, a bright sitting room, a garden room or study, a kitchen, rear lobby, utility room and a downstairs wet room with w.c. and bidet.
+It is well decorated in contemporary shades and comprises a smart entrance porch/lobby, a dining/reception, a bright sitting room, a study/bedroom 4, a kitchen, rear lobby, utility room and a downstairs wet room with w.c. and bidet.
+The study/bedroom 4 is adjacent to the ground floor wet room and could be used for a dependant relative or guests.
 Upstairs off the landing is a family bathroom including a shower, a front facing master bedroom with an ensuite shower room, a big guest bedroom and a third double bedroom.
 The views from the house are excellent in all directions and the garden is well tended and stocked with a wide variety of plants and shrubs lending colour to the garden at most times of the year.
 Within the grounds is a large open fronted double parking barn within which is a pair of lock-up stores/workshops with power.
 Fowlers strongly recommend going to view this house to properly appreciate all it has to offer.

 Little Easton is set in a quiet spot off the public highway along a private lane and slightly elevated to enjoy superb views to the countryside and the Whiddon Deer Park.
 It is about 1.5 miles outside Chagford but is close enough to enjoy all the benefits of the excellent amenities without the bustle.
 Chagford offers a wide variety of day to day and specialist shops, cafes, restaurants and four pubs.
 There is a primary school, pre school and Montessori, a parish church, Roman Catholic church and a chapel.
 The area is criss crossed with riverside, countryside and nearby moorland walks and there is fishing on the nearby River Teign.
 The A30 dual carriageway is just a 3.5 miles drive and Exeter is about 18 miles away.